-Dear parishioners and visitors who might be looking for their new parish home,
+Dear parishioners and visitors who are looking for their new parish home,

 Some people call this parish their “summer parish.”
 Others, their “other parish.”
 But I hope you will join many who call this parish – their “home parish.”
 Saint Simon Stock Parish is a special parish.
 It was established on November 4, 2009 when two parishes – Our Lady of Mount Carmel in Berlin, and Saint Edward the Confessor merged into one.

-Who is Saint Simon Stock?
-Let us examine briefly the life of our parish patron saint – Saint Simon Stock.
+There were many who took this calling to heart.
+One of them was our parish patron saint - Simon Stock.
 He was prayerful man and a man of action.
 When he was twelve years of age, he decided to live as a hermit in a hollow tree trunk of an oak tree.
-Legend has it that the name Stock, meaning "tree trunk," derives from that fact.
+Legend has it that the name Stock, meaning “tree trunk,” derives from that fact.

 It is also believed that, as a young man, Simon went on a pilgrimage to the Holy Land where he joined a group of Carmelites with whom he later returned to Europe.
 Simon Stock founded many Carmelite Communities, especially in University towns such as Cambridge, Oxford, Paris, and Bologna, and he helped to change the Carmelites from a hermit Order into one of the mendicant friars.
 Who are the Mendicant orders?
 What do they do?
 They are, primarily, specific Christian religious orders that have adopted a lifestyle of poverty, traveling, and living in urban areas for purposes of preaching, evangelization, and ministry, especially to the poor.
 The mendicant orders surviving today are the four recognized by the Second Council of Lyon (1274): Dominicans, Franciscans, Augustinians (Augustinian Hermits), and Carmelites, as well as Trinitarians, Mercedarians, Servites, Minims, Hospitallers of St. John of God, and the Teutonic Order. (https://www.britannica.com › topic › mendicant-Roman-Catholicism)